 If the rent you are charged is less than the Local Housing rate that applies to you the maximum amount of benefit you can receive is the amount of rent you are charged.

 If the rent you are charged is more than the Local Housing rate that applies to you the maximum amount of benefit you can receive is your Local Housing Allowance rate.

-Extra help is available through the Discretionary Housing Payment.
+Extra help is available through our Discretionary Housing Payment page.

 Will my LHA rate ever change?

 The current Local Housing Allowance rates came into effect on the 1 April 2016.